 There are several problems with the JavaScript name.
 Is it time to rebrand JavaScript?
 If so, what should we call it?

-An interesting question was asked recently in LinkedIn’s JavaScript group: does JavaScript need to be renamed?
-The question really got me thinking.
+An interesting question was asked recently in LinkedIn’s JavaScript group:

 There’s no doubt there are problems with JavaScript’s branding: